HOMIES-Project/HOMIES-Project/API_Template.md

 <details>
 <summary>Delete user of group (Allows the administrator to exit from himself/herself)</summary>

-❗ It can only be exercised by the owner of the group
+- ❗ It can only be exercised by the owner of the group.
-❗ Remove the user from the group, and allow the administrator to leave the group by passing ownership to another user in teh group, if any.
+- ❗ Remove the user from the group, and allow the administrator to leave the group by passing ownership to another user in teh group, if any.
+- ❗ It can be used to make a user leave the group, just send the request without an administrator user.

 REST access:
 ```java